+Ethical investing may be known as socially responsible investing (SRI) or ethical sustainable investing.
 If you decide you want to consider your personal ethics as part of your investment decision-making process, there are important considerations.
 First, you must determine whether the investments you’re considering align with your ethics.
 Then you need to strategize your investments in ways that support your ethical goals while avoiding major risks in the process.

 Determining Ethical Matches

 If those investments include organizations that operate counter to your morals, you might choose not to use that fund regardless of the financial risk/reward calculation.
 On the other hand, if you like the values of the fund's investments, that could sway your decision to invest.

-However, you should be aware that funds are not set in stone.
+However, you should be aware that ethical funds are not set in stone.
 They can change their portfoliosm which means they might drop investments you want to support or acquire ones you don’t.
 Plus, the information you use to determine what a fund invests in may not be current at the time you read it.

-All this boils down to the idea that even if you heavily research investment vehicles in an attempt to align your choices with your values, it can be difficult to guarantee that 100% of your money will go only to organizations you support.
+All this boils down to the idea that even if you heavily research ethical investment vehicles in an attempt to align your choices with your values, it can be difficult to guarantee that 100% of your money will go only to organizations you support.

 Don’t Forget Risk